Milestones and Resources

 - Form: Second Project Form

-- Description: All Ph.D. students are requried to be appointed as a quarter time Teaching Assistant for at least two quarters.
+- Description: All Ph.D. students are required to be appointed as a quarter time Teaching Assistant for at least two quarters.
+It is encouraged for the student and instructor to review the teaching assistantship-instructor agreement form prior to the start of the teaching assistantship appointment.

 - Deadline: Students are required to complete this requirement before TGR status.